 Is bankruptcy right option for me?
-It may be used when an individual who owes large amounts of money and not able to repay.
+It may be used when an individual owes substantial amounts of money and is not able to repay.

-A standard process for many people that owe a lot of money, Bankruptcy will clear all secured and unsecured debts.
-It is, however, a daunting insolvency procedure.
+A standard process for many people who owe a lot of money.
+Bankruptcy will clear all secured and unsecured debts.
+It is however, a daunting insolvency procedure.

 Bankruptcy requires the debtor’s income examined.
-Then a repayment plan is drawn up reliant upon affordability for the debtor once their normal household expenditure deducted.
-Once the term of the Bankruptcy ends (Normally 12 months), the debtor is then ‘discharged’, and ant remaining debt written off.
+Then a repayment plan is drawn up based on affordability for the debtor once their normal household expenditure is deducted.
+Once the Bankruptcy ends (Normally 12 months), the debtor is then ‘discharged’, and ant remaining debt written off.

 HMRC support for contractors during pandemic.

 Any creditor owed more than £750 may apply to the Court to commence bankruptcy proceedings.
 However, you may dispute the petition.
 Therefore, please contact HBG Advisory immediately.
-We will support you by advising on the best action to, therefore, protect yourself.
+We will support you by advising on the best action to protect yourself.

 Is Bankruptcy the right option for you?

-Bankruptcy really should suit individuals who owe more than £15,000. (both secured and unsecured).
-The individual(s) need to be unable to make any repayment and:
+Bankruptcy should suit individuals who owe more than £15,000. (both secured and unsecured).
+The individual(s) must not make any repayment and:

 - Do not own their own home or